jlunder00/OpenGlue/README.md

 * `utils` - losses, metrics and additional training utils

 ### Dependencies
-Todo: add details about installing correct versions of torch with cu113.
-Update requirements.txt to automate For all necessary modules refer to requirements.txt
 <br/>First, create and activate a virtual environment
 ```
 python -m venv ./OpenGlue